Rank-1 Approximation of Inverse Fisher for Natural Policy Gradients in Deep Reinforcement Learning: Results

-For the \textit{Humanoid} environment, SMAC achieves the top final performance, $4625 \pm 277$ average return, followed closely by AC-SGD with $4539 \pm 110$.
-It greatly outperforms AC-Adam and AC-CG in terms of both final returns and final stability, with only AC-SGD being more stable.
-While AC-SGD is also slightly faster than our method, SMAC still learns much faster than the other two baselines, matching their final performance after using just $59\%$ of the total allocated training budget.
+For the \textit{Humanoid} environment, SMAC achieves the top final performance of $4625 \pm 277$ average return, followed closely by AC-SGD with $4539 \pm 110$.
+It greatly outperforms AC-Adam and AC-CG in terms of both final returns and final stability, with only AC-SGD and AC-KFAC being more stable.
+However, the performance of AC-KFAC is much lower than that of any of the other algorithms.
+While AC-SGD is slightly faster than our method, SMAC still learns much faster than AC-Adam and AC-CG, matching their final performance after using just $59\%$ of the total allocated training budget.

 In \textit{Pusher}, the performance of SMAC closely follows that of AC-SGD, slightly outperforming the latter with a final average return of $-408.2 \pm 32.2$.
 Our method is also more sample efficient, passing the $-441$ return threshold (final performance of AC-CG) $21\%$ faster than AC-CG and $9\%$ faster than AC-SGD.
-While all agents stabilize by the end of training, only AC-Adam ends up being more stable than SMAC, with AC-SGD having the highest standard deviation.
+While all agents stabilize by the end of training, only AC-Adam and AC-KFAC end up being more stable than SMAC, with AC-SGD having the highest standard deviation.

-Finally, we turn our attention to the average log-probabilities of the actions taken during training.
+Finally, we turn our attention to the average log-probabilities of the actions taken during training (Fig.~\ref{fig:logprobs_mujoco}), as proposed in Sec.~\ref{sec:experimental_setup}.
 The increase in log-probabilities shown by SMAC is stable and correlates with the increase in average returns given in Fig.~\ref{fig:results}.
 This may indicate that the policy quickly becomes confident in the actions it chooses, without becoming overconfident.
-Note that the log-probabilities of our method converge the fastest in $4$ out of $6$ tasks.
+Note that the log-probabilities of our method converge the fastest in $2$ out of $6$ tasks.
 While the log-probabilities of AC-CG converge first in \textit{Humanoid} and \textit{Pusher}, this does not lead to better performance.
-On the contrary, AC-CG agents become overconfident in their sub-optimal actions in the former task.
-The slow convergence of the other two agents' log-probabilities may indicate uncertainty in their actions, even when their performance matches that of SMAC.
+On the contrary, in the former task, AC-CG agents become overconfident in their sub-optimal actions.
+While in \textit{Half Cheetah} the log-probabilities of AC-CG converge first, SMAC ultimately achieves a higher confidence in its actions, which matches its superior final performance.
+A similar trend appears in \textit{Walker}, with AC-KFAC converging the fastest, but to a sub-optimal policy.
+The slow convergence of the other two agents' log-probabilities in most tasks may indicate uncertainty in their actions, even when their performance matches that of SMAC.